Concurrency in Go

 runtime.GOMAXPROCS(3)

-Notice how efficiently the processor cores are utilized.
+Notice how efficiently the resources are utilized.

 runtime.GOMAXPROCS(4)